High mass accretion rates onto evolved stripped-envelope massive stars by jet-induced mass removal: Introduction

 Alongside the negative feedback processes, there are positive feedback processes where the jets facilitate mass accretion through an accretion disk, thereby maintaining their power and preventing a shutoff.
 The jets launched by the accretion disk remove angular momentum and energy from the immediate surroundings of the mass-accreting body, allowing more gas to flow in and continue the accretion process at a higher rate than without these jet effects.
 The removal of energy from the vicinity of accreting objects by jets is crucial to allow for the formation of powerful jets (e.g., \citealt{Shiberetal2016, Chamandyetal2018}).

 We (\citealt{BearSoker2025, ScolnicBearSoker2025}) recently proposed an additional type of positive feedback process where the jets operate on the mass-accreting star rather than on the accretion process onto the star.
-As a main-sequence star accretes mass at a high rate, it expands, making its potential well shallower, hence reducing the jets' power.
+As a main-sequence star accretes mass at a high rate, it expands (e.g., \citealt{SchurmannLanger2024, MukhijaKashi2025a, MukhijaKashi2025b, MukhijaKashi2026a}), making its potential well shallower, hence reducing the jets' power.
 The star might even expand to the degree that it prevents the formation of the accretion disk.
-In these two studies, we considered a process whereby the jets, which the accretion disk launches, remove the outermost parts of the envelope of the mass-accreting star.
+In these two studies, we considered a process in which jets launched by the accretion disk remove the outermost layers of the mass-accreting star's envelope.
 We mimic the jet-induced mass removal by removing the outer layer of 1D stellar models with the stellar evolutionary code \textsc{mesa}.
 We demonstrated that efficient mass removal of the outer, high-entropy layers allows for a high mass accretion rate while substantially reducing stellar expansion.
 In this study, we perform similar simulations, but for evolved stripped-envelope massive stars.